 Some of the top attractions that you shoot on your filming adventure include;

 - Colorful bird species where about 23 species are endemic in the park.

 How to acquire a filming permit in Uganda

 Filming in the Pearl of Africa requires you to seek permission from the Uganda Government and this is through consulting UWA- Uganda Wildlife Authority.
 This is a governmental body that is in charge of all protected wildlife parks and reserves.
 At Mumwe Global Safaris, on your behalf, we can assist process the filming permits, connect you to other logistics and also provide useful information on how best you can achieve your filming dream in Bwindi Forest.
-Such as; how many crew individuals are required, how to send your paper work so that we can take part in organizing.
+Such as; how many crew individuals are required, and how to send your paperwork so that we can take part in organizing.

 Logistics involved in filming Bwindi Impenetrable National Park

 Another thing you need to put into consideration is the temporary clearing of the filming gears into the country upon arrival at the customs office.
 These are cleared with a 10% depending on the total value attached to them and this is a non-refundable bond.
 When you book with us, we labor to ensure that your gears are allowed into the country with extremely very little hassle.
-Feel free to always contact us for the pre-production services such as; booking accommodation, scouting, arranging transport to and from the filming location among others.
+Feel free to always contact us for the pre-production services such as; booking accommodation, scouting, and arranging transport to and from the filming location among others.

 Best Time to Film in Bwindi Impenetrable Forest National Park

 Although it is possible to visit Bwindi Impenetrable forest any time of the year just like any other park, we recommend the dry season as the best period to go filming in Uganda.
 The dry season is characterized with little or no rain that is expected to interact the filming process.
 During that time, the roads in the park are dry and easy to navigate through.
 Whilst during the rainy season, the roads are muddy, wet and slippery making it had to drive through.